khulnasoft/integrations-core/docs/developer/tutorials/snmp/profile-format.md

 #### Metric type inference

-By default, the [Datadog metric type](https://docs.khulnasoft.com/developers/metrics/types/?tab=count) of a symbol will be inferred from the SNMP type (i.e. the MIB `SYNTAX`):
+By default, the [Khulnasoft metric type](https://docs.khulnasoft.com/developers/metrics/types/?tab=count) of a symbol will be inferred from the SNMP type (i.e. the MIB `SYNTAX`):

 | SNMP type             | Inferred metric type |
 | --------------------- | -------------------- |